kubeshop/testkube/docs/docs/concepts/secrets.md

 testkube run test my-test --secret-variable api-key="3472bjdvadncaj"
 ```

-and it can be accessed in the test in ways that the executors allow for Postman tests it can be accessed like this:
+It can be accessed in the test in ways that the executors allow.
+For Postman tests it can be accessed like this:

 ```js
 test_api_key = pm.environment.get("api-key");